 Live chat has become one of the most important channels to interact with businesses.
-Customers prefer to live chat over other channels as it provides immediate sales and support assistance.
+Customers prefer to live chat than the reactive channels as it provides immediate sales and support assistance.

 When you address customer concerns in real time they are highly satisfied, which reduces the bounce rate and increases sales conversions.
-Forrester says, “30% of customers expect live chat on your website.”
+30% of customers expect to live chat on your website.

 How does live chat help to map customer journeys and deliver a great experience?

-- Increase conversion rate: With live chat, you can proactively start a conversation, when the customers are stuck in specific pages.
+- Increase conversion rate: Having a live chat button on your website helps to start a proactive conversation when the customers are stuck on specific pages.
 It helps them in quick decision making and reduces the bounce rate.

 - Reduce support issues: Live chat helps to deliver faster responses to the sales & support queries by using pre-drafted answers and connecting to the right team.
 It reduces the number of support requests raised by customers.